keimindev/keimindev/README.md

 <h5 align="center">
 Hi there! 👋 I'm Min.
-Glad to see you here! 🌱 I’m currently looking for a web-developer position.
+Glad to see you here!
 </h5>
 <hr/>
 <br/>